 Custom Range Hoods Installation Guide

 Knowing that you do not need any special experience to install your custom range hoods will save you hundreds of dollars!
-All you need is some time and patience to go through this process.
-You’ll need a set of extra hands to hold the range hood up while you secure it to the wall.
-Installing the insert would be your HVAC guys work.
-No need to throw extra cash at him, it’s part of his appliance installation you’re already paying him.
+To save both time and money in installing your custom range hood, having an extra person to assist holding the range hood while you secure it to the wall will be helpful.
 If you do not have an HVAC guy, you need to be handy with some power tools and duct tape (aluminum foil tape aka “HVAC Duct Tape”).
-This will take some time to get through, be patient and diligent.
-If you have any trouble, just take a break and contact us for support, we’ll gladly help you at anytime.
+If you have any trouble with the installation of your custom designed range hood, just take a break and contact us for support, we’ll gladly help you at anytime.

-Your range hood installs first with the insert following after.
+A wall mount range hood installation is put along the inside of an exterior wall in the home above the stove.
 Prepare your ducting in a way that will line up with the insert’s duct collar before securing the range hood to the wall.
 Preparing the insert for installation includes removing stainless steel baffles and blower to create access for securing duct connection.
-Now see details below on how to secure the range hood and insert.
+Now see details below on how to secure the custom copper range hood and insert.

 PLEASE KEEP PLASTIC WRAP ON LINER AND HOOD UNTIL AFTER INSTALLATION IS COMPLETE!

 How to install your range hood/insert:

 1A.
 Locate studs and make vertical lines displaying them.

 1B.
 Outline bottom of the hood using a level.